Depreciation

 Reducing balance depreciation

 Reducing balance depreciation method is used for things that lose value quickly when they’re newer – car depreciation is a good example.
 Brand-spanking new cars lose a chunk of their market value as soon as they drive off the forecourt.
-Whereas second-hand cars hold onto their value a lot better - although they still do depreciate, it’s at a lot slower rate.
+Second-hand cars hold onto more of their value - although they still do depreciate, it’s at a much slower rate.

 This depreciation calculator takes into account the current value of an asset, its cost and salvage value.